Space, a seemingly vast frontier, is actually pretty crowded with junk, and it's getting worse.

 Another major event occurred in 2007 when China intentionally destroyed a weather satellite about 528 miles (850 kilometers) above Earth, creating a massive cloud of flotsam in orbit.

-"Those two events combined have increased the number of objects in low-Earth orbit that we track by over 60 percent," Johnson told Life's Little Mysteries.
+"Those two events combined have increased the number of objects in low-Earth orbit that we track by over 60 percent," Johnson told Live Science.
 "And that's compared to everything which had accumulated over the past 50 years.
 These were dramatic, unprecedented increases."

 Today, the highest concentrations of debris in space are at the respective altitudes of these two collisions, Johnson said.